 Visitors can take a self-guided tour through displays and exhibits of the era.
+Artifacts from the original settlement in St. Joseph are displayed.
 A replicated convention hall takes visitors into the debate of delegates Robert Raymond Reid, William P. Duvall, David Y. Levy and Thomas L Baltzell.
 These life-size, audio-animated mannequins bring a realistic demonstration of the debate and process of drafting a state constitution.

 Plan Your Visit

 Every Stamp Is A Story